Folk Catholicism: Haiti

-One of the biggest and well-known folk religions is Vodou.
-It first appeared in Haiti in the 17th century, and has grown to a large religion which has over 60 million worshippers globally.
-It began in tribal regions of the Dahomey Kingdom which is near present-day Nigeria.
-Vodu is from the Fon language of Dahomey and means "god" or "spirit".
-Vodu and was the religion for many people in this part of West Africa.
-It is also the origination of the rhythmic drum beating which became a big part of worship and lwa.
+One of the biggest and well-known folk religions is Haitian Vodou, commonly known as voodoo.
+Vodou first appeared in Haiti in the 17th century, and has grown to a large religion which has over 60 million adherents globally.

-Once they arrived in Haiti, the enslaved people were forbidden from practicing any religion except Christianity by their new owners.
+Vodou, originally called Vodu in the Fon language meaning "god" or "spirit", began in tribal regions of the Dahomey Kingdom now located within the present-day West African country of Benin.
+Vodu was the religion for many people in this part of West Africa.
+Vodu is where the rhythmic drum beating which became a big part of worship and the spirits known as lwa originate from.
+Once they arrived in Haiti, the enslaved people were forbidden from practicing any religion except Christianity by their owners.
 Many slaves were baptized.
 In order to continue worship, they adopted Catholic saints and traditions.
 The saints became stand-ins for their lwa; Saint Peter, for instance, was Legba.
-In this manner, they were able to practice their faith and please the slaveowner at the same time.
+In this manner, they were able to practice their traditional religion while pleasing the slave owner at the same time.
 Something similar happened with enslaved Africans brought to other countries as well, though Vodou is one of the best examples of the syncretism that occurred between Catholicism and native West African beliefs.

 Philippines

 In the Philippines, among the most relevant celebration of popular Catholicism is the novena Christmas known as Simbang Gabi, which arose within the farming community and consists of a nine-day devotional gesture of masses in preparation for Christmas.
 On the last day of Simbang Gabi, which coincides with Christmas Eve, the most important service is held, called in Spanish Misa de Gallo ('Mass of the Rooster').

 This is an ancient tradition celebrated since 1669, brought to the Philippines by Spanish missionaries: originally, the nine masses were held very early in the morning, because most of the country's inhabitants were farmers who had to go to work before dawn, to avoid being in the fields during the hottest hours of the day.

 While evening novenas were more common in the rest of the Hispanic world, this Christmas custom eventually became a distinctive feature of Philippine culture and a symbol of shared participation of popular faith.

-Often times, Folk Catholicism in the Philippines syncretizes with local traditions with origins from the Philippines' Animist, Hindu, Buddhist, and Islamic, precolonial kingdoms; neighboring states; or allied Hispanic communities from Spain, and Latin America.
+Often times, Folk Catholicism in the Philippines syncretizes with local traditions with origins from the Philippines' Animist, Hindu, Buddhist, and Islamic, precolonial kingdoms; neighboring states; or allied Hispanic communities from Spain, and Latin America..
+A notable example of this is the folk Catholic saint of the Black Nazarene.